Home Warranty Claim Denied? Common Reasons & How to Appeal Successfully

 Can a home warranty deny a claim for a pre-existing condition on a newly purchased home?

 Yes.
-Home warranty companies can and do deny claims for pre-existing conditions even on newly purchased homes.
+Home warranty companies can and do deny claims for pre-existing conditions even on newly purchased homes, and this reason accounts for roughly 29% of all denials in 2026.
 If the inspector determines that a system or appliance showed signs of wear, damage, or malfunction before your coverage began, the claim is typically considered ineligible.
 The best protection is a thorough home inspection before purchasing your home and your warranty, so that known issues can be documented and addressed upfront.

 What documentation do I need to appeal a denied home warranty claim?